m-jeu/V1A1_definitief/README.md

 7. run recommendation_rules/popularity_norm_recommendation.py
 8. run recommendation_rules/propositional_logic_recommendation.py

-The recommendation engine is now ready to be used in the front-end by running huw_recommend.py and huw.py in front_end/
+The recommendation engine is now ready to be used in the front-end by running huw_recommend.sh and huw.sh in front_end/